Tilted sensitivity analysis in matched observational studies: Tilted sensitivity analysis

-The following lemma, proven in the web-based supporting materials, allows one to find a closed-form solution to output of the separable algorithm described in \S \ref{sec:separable} even when matching with multiple controls, which is generally not possible without deploying tilting.
-Armed with this lemma, the remainder of the proof of Theorem \ref{thm:AGamma} follows in a straightforward way from the proof of Proposition 1 of \citet{gas00}, and Theorem 1 of \citet[\S 6.1.2]{haj99}.
+The following lemma, proven in the web-based supporting materials, allows one to find a closed-form expression for the output of the separable algorithm described in \S \ref{sec:separable} even when matching with multiple controls, which is generally not possible without deploying tilting.
+The remainder of the proof of Theorem \ref{thm:AGamma} follows in a straightforward way from the proof of Proposition 1 of \citet{gas00}, and Theorem 1 of \citet[\S 6.1.2]{haj99}.

 \begin{lemma} Suppose that (\ref{eq:sensmodel}) holds at $\Gamma$.
 Then, $E(T_{\Gamma i}\mid \mathcal{F}, \mathcal{Z}) \leq 0$ for all $i=1,...,I$, with $E(T_{\Gamma i}\mid \mathcal{F}, \mathcal{Z}) = 0$ when $u_{ij}= \1\{q_{ij} > \bar{q}_i\}$.
 When $u_{ij}=\1\{q_{ij}>\bar{q}_i\}$, the variance of $T_{\Gamma i}$ equals $\tilde{\nu}^2_{\Gamma i}$ in (\ref{eq:nutilt}).
 If there exists another pattern of unmeasured confounding $\mathbf{u}'_{i} \neq \mathbf{u}_i$ for which $E(T_{\Gamma i}\mid \mathcal{F}, \mathcal{Z}) = 0$, the variance for $T_{\Gamma i}$ under pattern $\mathbf{u}'_{i}$ will be no larger than $\tilde{\nu}^2_{\Gamma i}$. \end{lemma}